 - Middle/High School Lesson: Landsat 5 Flood Lesson.

-The latest version (3.0; 3/1/2019) is a merger of the code being used for the 64-bit version of MultiSpec for MacOS.
+is a merger of the code being used for the 64-bit version of MultiSpec for MacOS.
 The wxWidgets 3.1.2 library is used.
-The are changes in the layout of many of the dialog boxes.
+There are changes in the layout of many of the dialog boxes.

 One can now hold the zoom in and zoom out buttons down for continuous zooming (with some delay).
 The same is true for the previous and next buttons on the histogram graphs.